-Revenue from Industrial spares segment contracted to RM 7.9m from RM 9.0m in 2019.
-The segment recorded a LBT of RM 0.7m.
-The operational results for 2020 was a loss of RM 0.7m against an operational loss of RM 0.3 m for the previous year.
+Revenue from Industrial spares segment in 2021 decreased to RM 6.0m from RM 7.9m.
+The operational results for 2021 was a LBT of RM 0.5m against a LBT of RM 0.7m for the previous year.
+The segment managed to reduce losses even as revenue decreased by reorganising its cost structure.